-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Green Infrastructure Strategy Evidence 2010 Develops a framework of natural and culturally important features and functions so that planning for a sustainable future is at the heart of planning within Herefordshire.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Urban Fringe Sensitivity Analysis Evidence 2010 Technical Paper which supports the SHLAA by classifying the landscape sensitivity of the urban fringe on the edges of Hereford and the five market towns.
+The document provides useful information in respect of Hereford and the market towns only.
+Cultural heritageFlora and fauna None of merit.
+Herefordshire Green Infrastructure Strategy Evidence 2010 Develops a framework of natural and culturally important features and functions so that planning for a sustainable future is at the heart of planning within Herefordshire.
 Establishes policies and principles for the protection and enhancement of those features and functions that contributes to the environment of Herefordshire across a range of scales.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The study provides evidence that could be taken into account when preparing policies for the Dorstone NDP.
-Renewable Energy Study Evidence 2010 Assesses the energy demand within Herefordshire and the ability for the county to accommodate renewable and low carbon energy technologies.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The study provides evidence that could be taken into account when preparing policies for the Whitbourne NDP.

+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Renewable Energy Study Evidence 2010 Assesses the energy demand within Herefordshire and the ability for the county to accommodate renewable and low carbon energy technologies.
 The total energy demand excluding transport for Herefordshire, at that point in time, was calculated as being: • Electrical: 731 GWh/yr • Heat: 1,810 GWh/yr • Total: 2,541 GWh/yr There is scope for all types of renewable energy production.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The study provides evidence that could be taken into account when preparing policies for the Dorstone NDP.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The study provides evidence that could be taken into account when preparing policies for the Whitbourne NDP.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Playing Pitch Assessment Evidence 2012 Produces a strategic framework, audit and assessment and needs analysis of outdoor sports pitches and facilities for Herefordshire.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Playing Pitch Assessment Evidence 2012 Produces a strategic framework, audit and assessment and needs analysis of outdoor sports pitches and facilities for Herefordshire.
 The document arises as a result of a recommendation in the Herefordshire and Worcestershire Sports Facilities Framework to develop local standards for playing fields and sports pitches throughout Herefordshire.
 The study updates components of the Herefordshire and Worcestershire Sports Facilities Framework 2010 such as updating population forecasts, setting local standards for synthetic turf pitches and grass playing fields within Herefordshire.
 It identifies any current gaps in provision, and looks forward to 2031 to assess what facilities are likely to be required by that date.
-In terms of Dorstone parish itself, the study reveals that there is: • 2ha playing field with secured community access.
-This has been rated with excellent changing accommodation • Bowling Green Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Dorstone NDP.
+In terms of Whitbourne itself, the study reveals that there is: 4.74 ha of playing pitch area 3.97 ha of playing pitch area with secured community access 84% of playing pitch areas have secured community access.
+Biodiversity Cultural heritage Flora and fauna Material assets Population The study provides evidence that could be taken into account when preparing policies for the Whitbourne NDP.